 Unfortunately, it wasn’t possible to play the game in its true multiplayer nature at the show, with the main mode being for 3-6 players, however, the game can be played with a friend or solo, and the only option I had to try out was the solo mode.
 Even in this mode I could see the full nature of the game and get a good feel for it.

 So how the solo mode plays out is a simple game of deduction.
-Each guest to the manor has a profession, such as a doctor or police officer, and you’re tasked with exploring the manor to find clues which relate to the profession of the guests.
+Each guest to the manor has a profession, such as a doctor or police officer, and you’re tasked with exploring the manor to find clues that relate to the profession of the guests.
 You can only find one clue at a time and can either return it to the dining room, which logs it, or discard it and try and remember what clue you found.
 You have a time limit as well, so I found myself with only 30 seconds remaining desperately just looking for clues and memorising them.
 The more clues you find that link to a specific profession means that person is likely to be the suspect to the murder, and of course, some clues can link to multiple professions so you really have to digest as much information as possible.

 Also, the art style, though simple, is quite quirky and is very fitting for a murder mystery trope set in a wealthy manor.
 I really enjoyed my time spent with the game and feel that it would be an even better experience playing it online with friends.
 Murder at Malone Manor is scheduled for release on PC, and hopefully consoles too, by the end of the year or early 2020.